jlcarr/LeetCode/README.md

 - **Memory**: 26.1 MB
 - **Solution**: We can simply turn the input into a set and perform set difference on the set of numbers 1 to n.
 A more optimal approach is to use the fact all the numbers are positive to borrow the negation bit to use as a marker on each index for if it was found or not.

+### Problem 494
+- **Name**: Target Sum
+- **Runtime**: 366 ms
+- **Memory**: 14.2 MB
+- **Solution**: My initial solution was a simple recursive DP over the number we're looking at and the current target.
+However this solution is not optimal since it will memoize all the possible values of target for every step.
+A more optimal solution is to iterate over the numbers we either add of subtract to the target and create a new cache from the value at that given step, discarding the older cache as it's no longer needed.

 ### Problem 572
 - **Name**: Subtree of Another Tree
 - **Runtime**: 202 ms